ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 This is a famous problem in statistics:
 >In a group of $23$ people, the probability of a shared birthday exceeds $50$%.

 That sounds weird at first, but if you're good enough with math you can easily prove this statement.
 However, we are not interested in formal proofs here.
 That is the whole point of these simulations.
-The idea is very simple: create a list with $n$ ($23$, in our case) random numbers between $1$ and $365$ representing the birth day of each person and if (at least) two of them coincide, you increment the `success` variable.
+The idea is very simple: create a list with $n$ random numbers (in our case $n = 23$) between $0$ and $364$ representing the birth day of each person and if (at least) two of them coincide, you increment the `success` variable.
 Do it a certain number of times and calculate the probability dividing the number of successes by the total number of simulations.

 The corresponding Go code: